-As an artist I often wonder what life would have been like if I had worn my hair long, had regular manicures, worn more make-up, dressed more on trend, and or had cosmetic surgery.
+I often wonder what life would have been like if I had worn my hair long, had regular manicures, worn more make-up, dressed more on trend, and or had cosmetic surgery.
 Now in my 50s, these issues are cropping up more frequently in my work.
-How ironic is it that it has taken all these years to wake up to the worlds of possibilities lost and still ahead.
+How odd is it that it has taken all these years to wake up to the worlds of possibilities lost and still ahead.

 Thanks for stopping by.
 I'd love to hear from you.